Nursing Research Paradigms: Quantitative vs. Qualitative Approaches for DNP Nurses

 Mixed Methods Research: The Pragmatist Paradigm for DNP Practice

 What happens when your clinical question genuinely needs both numbers and narratives?
 That’s where mixed methods research enters — and it has become increasingly central to DNP-level nursing scholarship precisely because the problems DNP nurses encounter in practice rarely conform neatly to a single paradigm.
-The pragmatist paradigm that underlies mixed methods holds that the research question should drive method selection, not philosophical allegiance — what works to answer the question is what is used.
+The pragmatist paradigm holds that the research question should drive method selection, not philosophical allegiance.

-According to the PMC review of mixed methods in nursing research, mixed methods research “combines elements of qualitative and quantitative research approaches for the broad purpose of increasing the breadth and depth of understanding.”
-The foundational definition from Tashakkori and Creswell (2007) describes it as research where “the investigator collects and analyzes data, integrates the findings, and draws inferences using both qualitative and quantitative approaches or methods in a single study or program of inquiry.”
+Mixed methods research “combines elements of qualitative and quantitative research approaches for the broad purpose of increasing the breadth and depth of understanding.”
+Tashakkori and Creswell (2007) define it as research where “the investigator collects and analyzes data, integrates the findings, and draws inferences using both qualitative and quantitative approaches or methods in a single study or program of inquiry.”

 When Mixed Methods Is the Right Paradigm

-Mixed methods nursing research is most appropriate in four distinct situations.
-First, when concepts are new and not well understood — qualitative exploration is needed before quantitative measurement tools can even be developed.
-Second, when findings from one approach are better understood with a second source of data — qualitative data can explain why an intervention produced the quantitative outcome it did.
-Third, when neither approach alone is adequate to understand the phenomenon.
-And fourth, when quantitative results are difficult to interpret and qualitative data can assist with understanding.
+Mixed methods is most appropriate when: (1) concepts are new and not well understood — qualitative exploration is needed before quantitative tools can be developed; (2) findings from one approach are better understood with a second source; (3) neither approach alone is adequate; or (4) quantitative results are difficult to interpret and qualitative data can assist.
+A practical DNP example: evaluating a nurse-led discharge education program for heart failure patients by measuring 30-day readmission rates and conducting qualitative interviews with patients to understand barriers to program uptake.

 The Four Major Mixed Methods Designs